South Dakota Disability: How to Qualify

 • Have you worked full-time for at least 5 in the last 10 years in jobs that withheld Social Security taxes?
 Your eligibility lapses if you stop working for 60 months (5 years) because you haven’t been paying FICA taxes.

 • Does your doctor expect your health issue to keep you from working for at least 12 months?
-Your disabling condition must prevent you from working for at least a year, or result in death.
+Your medical condition must prevent you from working for at least a year, or result in death.
 South Dakota disability applicants who can return to work in months or weeks aren’t eligible.

 Did you have any “no” answers?
 Don’t worry.
 The SSI program may still be available to you.